LBNL-UCB-STI/beam/docs/users.rst

 Scenarios
 ^^^^^^^^^
-We have provided two scenarios for you to explore under the `test/input` directory.
+We have provided two scenarios for you to explore under the `beam.sim.test/input` directory.

-The `beamville` test scenario is a toy network consisting of a 4 x 4 block gridded road network, a light rail transit agency, a bus transit agency, and a population of ~50 agents.
+The `beamville` beam.sim.test scenario is a toy network consisting of a 4 x 4 block gridded road network, a light rail transit agency, a bus transit agency, and a population of ~50 agents.

 .. image:: _static/figs/beamville-net.png